 In March 2020 I was diagnosed with PMDD (Premenstrual Dysphoric Disorder).
-PMDD is similar to PMS, but more extreme.
-Symptoms can include irritability, depression and anxiety that start one or two weeks before the start of a period and then fade a few days after periods start.
+PMDD is similar to PMS but more extreme.
+Symptoms include irritability, depression, and anxiety that start one or two weeks before the start of a period.
+The symptoms fade a few days after periods start.
 I lived with severely anxious and depressive episodes with no explanation for over a year.
-During those episodes I hated my life and had thoughts of running away and never coming back.
-When I started therapy in November 2019, my therapist and I started closely monitoring when my anxiety and depression were at their worst.
-We discovered a hormonal correlation and that I met all of the criteria for having PMDD.
+During those episodes, I hated my life and had thoughts of running away and never coming back.
+In November 2019, my therapist and I started closely monitoring when my anxiety and depression were worst.
+We discovered a hormonal correlation.
+With that knowledge, we looked more into hormonal depression.
+We found that I met all of the criteria for having PMDD.

 *Disclaimer!
 I am not a medical professional.
 If you believe you are struggling with PMDD or depression, talk to your doctor right away!*

 I struggled quite a bit after my pregnancy with my second child in 2018.
 About 3 months after she was born I started to struggle with depressive episodes.
 I didn’t have the energy to do anything.
 I’d barely get off the couch to go to the bathroom.
 I attributed my issues to postpartum blues and seasonal depression because it started in the fall and was worse throughout the winter.
 As the seasons changed to Spring and Summer my mood improved overall and I felt like I had more energy, but I was still having issues.
 I would go for a week or two of not getting off the couch and just hating my life.

 After struggling for over a year I decided that I needed to start seeing a therapist.
 I started therapy in November 2019 and went bi-weekly for the first few months.
 My therapist noticed that I was very different from session to session.
 We started tracking exactly when I felt at my emotional worst.
 I’d already noticed that it seemed to correlate with my monthly cycle, but her encouragement to follow my gut instinct validated that thought.